Polynomial Bounds for the Grid-Minor Theorem

-Let $G^*$ be the sub-graph of $G$ obtained by the union of $G[S]$ for $S\in \rset'$ and $\bigcup_{e\in T^*}\pset^*_e$.
+Let $G^*$ be the subgraph of $G$ obtained by the union of $G[S]$ for $S\in \rset'$ and $\bigcup_{e\in T^*}\pset^*_e$.
 We need to verify that each set $S_i$ has the $\alphaWL$-bandwidth property in $G^*$.
 Let $\Gamma_i$ be the interface of the set $S_i$ in $G^*$.
-We set up a sparsest cut problem instance with the graph $G[S_i]$ and the set $\Gamma_i$ of terminals, and apply algorithm \algSC to it.
-If the outcome is a cut of sparsity less than $\alpha$, then, since $|\Gamma_i|<h_0$, we obtain an $(h_0,\alpha)$-violating cut of $S_i$ in graph $G$.
+We set up an instance of the sparsest cut problem with the graph $G[S_i]$ and the set $\Gamma_i$ of terminals, and apply algorithm \algSC to it.
+If the outcome is a cut of sparsity less than $\alpha$, then, since $|\Gamma_i|<w_0$, we obtain an $(w_0,\alpha)$-violating cut of $S_i$ in graph $G$.
 We return this cut as the outcome of the algorithm.
-If \algSC returns a cut of sparsity at least $\alpha$ for each set $S_i$, for $1\leq i\leq r$, then we are guaranteed that each such set has the $\alphaWL$-bandwidth property in $G^*$, and we have therefore constructed a good tree-of-sets system.
+If \algSC returns a cut of sparsity at least $\alpha$ for each set $S_i$, for $1\leq i\leq \ell$, then we are guaranteed that each such set has the $\alphaWL$-bandwidth property in $G^*$, and we have therefore constructed a good tree-of-sets system.
 (We are guaranteed that $S_i\cap \tset=\emptyset$ for each $i$, since each set $S_i\in \rset$ only contains non-terminal vertices).

-\paragraph{Case 2} If Case 2 happens, then we will need to execute the second phase of the algorithm, but first we need to establish the following useful fact.
-Recall that we have found a tree $T$ in graph $Z$ containing at least $r$ leaves.
-Let $\rset'\sse \rset$ be any subset of $r$ clusters, corresponding to the leaves of $T$.
-For simplicity of notation, we assume that $\rset'=\set{S_1,\ldots,S_r}$.
-We say that a path $P$ connects $S_i$ to $S_j$ \emph{directly}, for $S_i,S_j\in \rset'$ iff no inner vertex of $P$ belongs to $\bigcup_{S\in \rset'}S$ (but they may belong to clusters $S\in \rset\setminus\rset'$).
+\paragraph{Case 2} If Case 2 happens, then we need to execute the second phase of the algorithm, but first we need to establish the following useful fact.
+Recall that we have found a tree $T$ in graph $Z$ containing at least $\ell$ leaves.
+Let $\rset'\sse \rset$ be an arbitrary subset of $\ell$ clusters, corresponding to the leaves of $T$.
+For simplicity of notation, we assume that $\rset'=\set{S_1,\ldots,S_{\ell}}$.
+We say that a path $P$ connects $S_i$ to $S_j$ \emph{directly}, for $S_i,S_j\in \rset'$ if and only if no inner vertex of $P$ belongs to $\bigcup_{S\in \rset'}S$ (but they may belong to clusters $S\in \rset\setminus\rset'$).